IFST Food Safety Group Webinar: Food Fraud Prevention

 Speaker: Christopher Elliott, Institute for Global Food Security Queen's University, Belfast

-Christopher Elliott is Professor of Food Safety at Queen's University Belfast and founder of the Institute for Global Food Security.
+Christopher Elliott is a Professor of Food Safety at Queen's University Belfast and founder of the Institute for Global Food Security.
 He is a visiting Professor at the China Agriculture University in Beijing and the Chinese Academy of Sciences, a recipient of a Winston Churchill Fellowship and is an elected Fellow of the Royal Society of Chemistry, Royal Society of Biology.
 In 2017 he was awarded the Royal Society of Chemistry Theophilus Redwood Prize and was also awarded an OBE by Her Majesty Queen Elizabeth II.
 He led the British government's independent review of food systems following the 2013 horse meat scandal.

-Speaker: Clare Menezes, Director Global Food Integrity, Food Safety & Quality Centre of Expertise, McCormick & Company
+Speaker: Clare Menezes, Director of Global Food Integrity, Food Safety & Quality Centre of Expertise, McCormick & Company

 Clare Menezes is Director of Food Integrity for the Global Quality & Food Safety Center of Excellence, in this role one of her key areas of focus is herbs and spice integrity and specifically supply chain vulnerability management, as part of the McCormick global authenticity program.
 As part of her leadership accountability, she is responsible for directing Global Centers of Analytical Science and consequently heads McCormick’s activity investigating Emerging Technologies for the detection and verification of product integrity challenges.
 Clare Menezes has worked in the herb and spice industry for more than 20 years holding several technical roles including microbiology, food safety, quality assurance, supplier quality and regulatory responsibilities.
 Clare Menezes joined McCormick in 1998 and was appointed to her current position of Director Global Integrity for the Global Quality & Food Safety Center of Excellence in 2018.
 Before joining McCormick, Clare Menezes was a Public Analyst with Severn Trent Water and Company Microbiologist at Tate and Lyle Sugars (UK).